cs1302uga/cs1302-styleguide/README.md

 ### Setup Checkstyle

+Before you can use the `checkstyle` command on Nike for the first time, you will need to configure your environment to make it available.
+To do this, follow the steps below while logged into Nike:

 1. **Add `/usr/local/checkstyle` to your `PATH`.** You can do this by adding the following to your `~/.bash_profile`, then logging out and back in: